ZohoInventory-Support/Auto-Create-Packages-for-Sales-Orders/README.md

 Choose the appropriate custom function in the Action.

 Save the workflow.
 On each SO creation workflow automatically creates the package.

+According to this code Package number is created as "PKG" suffixed by Sales order number.
+If you want package number to be generated automatically, then please comment out line number 17 in the code //bsonmr.put("package_number","PKG-"+salesorderNum);